FBSerwis develops a mobile app to improve safety in road maintenance work Published on 13/03/2018

 Road maintenance in Poland

 FBSerwis recently signed an agreement with Poland’s General Directorate for National Roads and Motorways to undertake maintenance of 179 kilometres of roads in Lubuskie province, Zary region.
-The company is also in charge of maintaining more than 1,300 kilometres of roads in Poland, including the A1 and A4 toll roads and the S-7 toll road, as well as the road network of Gdansk province.
+The company is also in charge of maintaining more than 1,300 kilometres of roads in Poland, including the A1 and S-7 toll road, as well as the road network of Gdansk province.

 To learn more about Ferrovial’s commitment to health and safety, click here.